 - Intrahepatic bile ducts: cholangiocarcinoma

-- Mesenchymal structures such as the blood vessels – classified as angiosarcoma or hemangioendothelioma
+- Mesenchymal structures such as the blood vessels: angiosarcoma or hemangioendothelioma

-The exact cause of hepatocellular carcinoma is unknown but several risk factors have been identified.
-Four major risk factors associated with hepatocellular carcinoma are:
+The exact cause of HCC is unknown, although several risk factors have been identified.
+The four major risk factors associated with HCC are:

 1. Chronic viral infection (Hepatitis B and Hepatitis C virus infection)

 2. Chronic alcoholism

-More than 80% of the patients who develop hepatocellular carcinoma in developed countries of the Western world (where HBV is not prevalent) have cirrhosis of the liver.
+More than 80% of patients who develop HCC in developed countries (where HBV is not as prevalent) have cirrhosis of the liver.

 3. Non-alcoholic steatohepatitis (NASH)

-Aflatoxin is a toxic product of the fungus Aspergillus flavus which grows on peanuts and grains.
-Aflatoxins are toxic to liver cells as they can bind covalently to the cellular DNA and cause specific mutations.
-Chronic ingestion of aflatoxins may be partially responsible for the development of hepatocellular carcinoma.
+Aflatoxin is a toxic product of the fungus Aspergillus flavus, which grows on peanuts and grains.
+Aflatoxins are toxic to liver cells as they can bind covalently to cellular DNA and cause specific mutations.
+Chronic ingestion of aflatoxins may be partially responsible for the development of HCC.